shah1012/shah1012/README.md

 - Netflix Clone - A app I built with ReactJS and Tmdb
 - Chuck Norris App - A fun little project i made using an api and ReactJs
 - Spotify Clone - A app me and my friend made it is a MERN stack app with most of the features from spotify
+- Smart Brains App - A app that recognizes faces from images

 ### Currently Learning